lyndonpanton/homepage/README.md

 ### Getting Started

-Visit the [application's website](https://lyndonpanton.github.io/homepage) in your desired browser to use the appliction
+Visit the [application's website](https://lyndonpanton.github.io/homepage) in your desired browser to use the application.

 ### Features